bilbofroggins/KarabinerKeyboard/README.md

 ### Backup and Recovery
 The application automatically creates a backup of the `karabiner.json` file upon making the first change.
 In case of any issues, users can revert to the original configuration through the help panel.

-For the latest release and installation instructions, please check the [Releases](https://github.com/bilbofroggins/KarabinerKeyboard/releases) section of this repository.

 ## Contributing